Marvel2410/meet-app/README.md

 Given event details are available
 When the user selects the 'View Charts' option
 Then charts visualizing event details should be displayed

+**How Serverless Function will be Used in Meet App:**
+- Login and Security: These serverless functions, like those on AWS Lambda, can help make sure only authorized people access the app's calendar info.
+They handle logins securely without needing you to manage big servers.

+- Finding Events: As an example, when someone wants to see events in a specific city.
+These functions can help find and sort those events, making it easier for users to see what's happening near them.

+- Working Offline: These functions can also help the app work when there's no internet.
+They can store some info so users can still see things even if they're not connected.

+Background Optimization: Behind the scenes work, such as organizing data or making sure everything runs smoothly, even though users might not see it happening.